cscorley/triage/paper/sections/02_background.md

 ## Location-based approaches

-Location-based techniques are a common developer identification technique and build upon feature location techniques.
+Location-based techniques are a developer identification technique and build upon feature location techniques.
 Location-based approaches resemble a FLT in that they rely on source code entity information to derive a developer, e.g., which developer has worked on the related classes in the past?

 For example, we can use an FLT to identify a ranked list of source code entities related to a particular task.
 Using ownership knowledge about the